scorchSupernova/file_uploader_lib/README.md

 # file_uploader_lib

-## This is a uploader library that is able to upload data to given table from your given excel sheet.
+## This is an uploader library that is able to upload data to given table from your given excel sheet.

 ## Prerequisites
     [] Using Minio - https://min.io/